JereKuusela/valheim-world_edit_commands/README.md

 - `copy`: Copies the object id to clipboard.
   - Recommended to bind this to a key, if you use the command often.
 - `damage=number`: Sets damage multiplier.
+- `distant=true/false`: Sets if the object is loaded from further away than normally.
 - `durability=number` or `health=number`: Sets the current durability for items, the current health for structures and the maximum health for creatures.
 Very high values like 1E30 turn the target invulnerable (including gravity for structures).
   - Note: Invulnerable objects without structure support take continuous damage which causes network traffic.
 - `durability=number%` or `health=number%`: Sets the durabilty/health based on the max amount.